A comparison of Hochschild homology in algebraic and smooth settings: Modules consisting of differential forms

 Let $\pi$ be a representation of $G$ on a finite dimensional real vector space $W$.
 By classical results of Noether, see for instance \cite[\S 13.3]{Eis}, the ring of real valued polynomial functions $S(W^*)$ on $W$ is finitely generated as module over $S(W^*)^G$.

-\begin{thm} \enuma{ \item $C^\infty (W)$ is generated as $C^\infty (W)^G$-module by a finite subset of $S(W^*)$. \item Let $V$ be a compact smooth manifold with a smooth $G$-action.
+\begin{thm} Let $G$ be a finite group. \enuma{ \item $C^\infty (W)$ is generated as $C^\infty (W)^G$-module by a finite subset of $S(W^*)$. \item Let $V$ be a smooth manifold with a smooth $G$-action.
 Then $C^\infty (V)$ is finitely generated as $C^\infty (V)^G$-module. } \end{thm} \begin{proof} (a) This is contained in \cite[Lemme III.1.4.1]{Poe}, but in disguise.
 Namely, it is stated there that, for any finite dimensional real $G$-representation $(\pi',W')$,

 is a finitely generated $C^\infty (W)^G$-module.
-We claim that for $W' = \C [G]$ the left regular representation there is an isomorphism of $C^\infty (W)^G$-modules
+We claim that, for $W' = \C [G]$ the left regular representation, there is an isomorphism of $C^\infty (W)^G$-modules

 Indeed, the equivariance condition $\phi (\pi (g)w) = g \phi (w)$ means precisely that